guillaumearm/handle-io/README.md

 #### using `catchError` helper

-There exists a functional helper to avoid try/catchs block, it allow to easily ignore errors and/or results.
+A functional helper exits to avoid try/catchs block, it allows to easily ignore errors and/or results.

-Under the hood, `catchError` use a try/catch block and works the same way.
+Under the hood, `catchError` uses a try/catch block and works similarly.

 **e.g.**